elkingarcia11/transaction-tracker-python/README.md

 ## Installation
 To set up and install the project, follow these steps:

-- Install the `pymongo` library:
+- Install the `pymongo` library using the following command:
 `pip install pymongo`
-- Install the `bson` library:
+- Install the `bson` library using the following command:
-`pip install bson`
+`pip install bson1
-- Install the `firebase-admin` library:
+- Install the `firebase-admin` library using the following command:
 `pip install --upgrade firebase-admin`

 ## Configuration

-- Create & configure the `.ini` file with sensitive information such as local database connection details.
+- Create and configure the `.ini` file with the local database connection details.

-- Create & configure the `keys/credentials.json` file with sensitive information such as cloud database connection details.
+- Create and configure the `keys/credentials.json` file with Cloud Firestore database connection details.

 ## Prerequisites